 Earlier sleep can be enhanced with –

-- Melatonin – 3 mg immediate release tablet about two hours before desired sleep time
+- Melatonin – 3 mg immediate release tablet about one to two hours before desired sleep time

 - Avoid bright light at night, particularly blue light